International Institute of Refrigeration: General Conference

 The General Conference of the IIR defines the general policy of the IIR and convenes once every four years during its international congress.
 It includes representatives appointed by member countries.

-The General Conference elects the president and vice-presidents of the executive committee.
+The General Conference elects the president and vice presidents of the executive committee.

-Executive committee
+Executive Committee

-The Executive Committee of the IIR handles the administrative and financial aspects of the daily running of the IIR, and meets once per year.
+The Executive Committee of the IIR handles the administrative and financial aspects of the daily running of the IIR and meets once per year.
 It includes one delegate per member country, a president and three to six vice-presidents.

 Management Committee

-The Management Committee is responsible for the general management of the IIR in between Executive Committee meetings.
+The Management Committee is responsible for the general management of the IIR between Executive Committee meetings.
 It includes: